 - Choose Folder location on your Mac and Download CSV password file.

-the Exported File is supported with Other all third-party Password manager app, Browsers like Google Chrome, Mozilla Firefox, Opera and more.
+The Exported File is supported with all third-party Password manager apps and browsers like Google Chrome, Mozilla Firefox, Opera, and more.

 A dedicated password manager is now more secure, Transparent, and accessible offline in CSV files.